slovke/All-in-Miner/README.md

 Requires Nvidia driver 397.44 or newer

-Made For & Tested with 8x10603gb 6x1070 6x1070ti 6x1080ti (users have reported up to 12cards working have not tested myself) Some miners do not support more that 9 cards
+Some miners do not support more that 9 cards

 *****

-Any donations will be much appreciated:
+Any BTC donations will be much appreciated by the contributors:

-aaronsace = 1MsrCoAt8qM53HUMsUxvy9gMj3QVbHLazH
+aaronsace: 1MsrCoAt8qM53HUMsUxvy9gMj3QVbHLazH

-nemo = 1QGADhdMRpp9Pk5u5zG1TrHKRrdK5R81TE
+nemo: 1QGADhdMRpp9Pk5u5zG1TrHKRrdK5R81TE

-MrPlus = 134bw4oTorEJUUVFhokDQDfNqTs7rBMNYy
+MrPlus: 134bw4oTorEJUUVFhokDQDfNqTs7rBMNYy
+All-in-Miner: 13XUToznfHibz4yzuJ3yVANzfUch384vUL

 Licensed under the GNU General Public License v3.1 Permissions of this strong copyleft license are conditioned on making available complete source code of licensed works and modifications, which include larger works using a licensed work, under the same license.
 Copyright and license notices must be preserved.
 Contributors provide an express grant of patent rights. https://github.com/nemosminer/NemosMiner/blob/master/LICENSE